 Since you now know the process for keeping your preschooler’s teeth clean, it will also be great for you to know the three worst cavity culprits, so you can be on guard for these bad guys!

-- Chips, crackers, and starchy foods will cause cavities quicker than a skittle!
+1. Chips, crackers, and starchy foods will cause cavities quicker than a skittle!
 Water-soluble candy, like skittles, wash away with saliva, chips, do not!
-Anytime you give your preschooler candy OR starchy snacks, require him to sit down, eat a handful and then be done.
-Do not let him munch on these things over long periods of time!
+Anytime you give your preschooler candy OR starchy snacks, require him to sit down, eat a handful, and then be done.
+Do not let him munch on these things over long periods of time.

-- Juice and soda are the worst!
+2. Juice and soda are the worst.
 I mean, really just. the. worst!
 The same rules apply here as do for chips and crackers.
 If you allow him to have juice or soda, sit him down, have it with a meal and that’s it.
 Never let him carry it around.
 You’ll be saying, “please, cavities, won’t you come live in my child’s mouth?” if you do.

-Correctly Brushing Your Child’s Teeth Is Totally Worth It!
+Correctly Brushing Your Child’s Teeth Is Worth It

 I know it may seem like a lot, but the truth is, it takes a lot to keep him cavity free!
 Brushing and flossing FOR HIM, teaching him how to spit and hold the toothbrush, and the importance of it all, make it likely for him to make it through childhood without a single cavity, as my 4 have done.